cyrusimap/cyrus-imapd/docsrc/imap/rfc-support.rst

     ..
 NOTE::

-        Backwards compatibility with this RFC is to be obsoleted, tracked in :task:`49`.
+        Backwards compatibility with this RFC is to be obsoleted.

 :rfc:`2087`